epidemics/COVIDNPIs/docs/experiments/sensitivity_dispatcher.rst

 Sensitivity Dispatcher
 *******************************

 The sensitivity dispatcher is a tool for running one or more predefined sensitivity experiments using the dataset ``notebooks/double-entry-data/double_entry_final.csv``.
+It is intended to use when running experiments on a server.

 .. seealso::
 	| Documentation for :ref:`sensitivity_dispatcher_examples`